-| Korma has become a favourite dish in many British Indian restaurants.
+| Korma is a favourite dish in many British Curry Houses.
 This recipe is closer to the classic korma of North India. |

 15-minutes, plus time to marinade.

-| || 1 tsp turmeric|| |
+| || 1 tsp Ground Coriander|| |

-| ||salt, to taste|
+| ||Salt, to taste|

-| ||finely chopped coriander leaves, to garnish|| |
+| ||Fresh Coriander, to garnish|| |

 1. Cut the chicken breasts into bite sized chunks or, if using joints, separate leg from thigh.

 2. Mix the chicken with the ginger, garlic and yogurt.
 Cover and marinade for at least an hour or in the fridge overnight.